Olympus E-PL6 Review

 |Shutter:||1/4000 - 60 sec|

 Olympus E-PL6 Review -- Initial Impressions

 by Mike Tomkins

-Announced in Asia and Europe only, the Olympus PEN E-PL6 is extremely closely related to the existing Olympus PL5, with only one notable hardware difference, and four changes in firmware.
+Originally announced in Asia and Europe only but eventually making it over to the United States, the Olympus PEN E-PL6 is extremely closely related to the Olympus E-PL5, with only one notable hardware difference, and four changes in firmware.
 Just like its predecessor, it packs the same image sensor and processor combination from the OM-D E-M5 into a much smaller, all-metal body.